yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 This request should be sent from the robot using the provided calibration program.
-This program can be found under the **Files** tab of the Pick-it web interface or on `this page about all supported robot programs <http://support.pickit3d.com/article/36-pick-it-robot-programs>`__.
+This program can be found under the **Files** tab of the Pickit web interface or on `this page about all supported robot programs <http://support.pickit3d.com/article/36-pick-it-robot-programs>`__.

-Once Pick-it receives the request for calibration from the robot the robot-camera calibration is calculated.
+Once Pickit receives the request for calibration from the robot the robot-camera calibration is calculated.

 **At the end of a successful calibration, all indicators should be